joonarafael/blast-calc/documentation/installation_manual.md

 # INSTALLATION MANUAL

 This manual provides instructions for the cloning of the repository and the installation procedure to get this application running on your own local machine.
+If you're looking for the general user manual on how to use the [Live Application](https://blastcalc.vercel.app/ "Blastcalc Web Application") running on the dedicated web server, consult [this document](https://github.com/joonarafael/blast-calc/tree/main/documentation/user_manual.md "User Manual").

 **This installation manual describes the process for LINUX systems.** Users of other operating systems might need to consult other documentation to get the application running on their own local machine.
-However, the installation procedure should be largely similar to the one described here.
+However, the installation procedure should look largely similar to the one described here.

 ## Node.js